nokaut/wsknn/paper/paper.md

 # Experiments

-This section describes the `WSKNN` performance.
-The table comes from the internal experiments in *Sales Intelligence Sp. z o.o.* company.
+This section describes the performance of `WSKNN`.
+The table comes from internal experiments at *Sales Intelligence Sp. z o.o.*.
 The algorithm was compared to Session Metric Learning algorithms (`SML-RNN-*`) [@Twardowski2021], `GRU4Rec` [@gru4recrepo], popularity-based recommender (`POP`), and Markov model (`MM`).
-Comparison has been performed on the RecSys-2015 dataset [@recsys2015data]; 90% of the oldest sessions were used as a training set, and the rest as a test set.
+A comparison has been performed on the RecSys-2015 dataset [@recsys2015data]; 90% of the oldest sessions were used as a training set, and the rest as a test set.
 The dataset contains 7 981 581 sessions (44% unique), 31 708 505 events, and 37 486 items.
 Monitored metrics are recall (REC@5, REC@20), mean reciprocal rank (MRR@5, MRR@20), mean average precision MAP@20, hit rate HR@20, training time, and latency - how long does it take for a model to prepare recommendations for 10% of the newest session in a dataset.

 | Algorithm           | MAP@20     | REC@20      | HR@20     | MRR@20      | REC@5     | MRR@5      | Training time [s] | Test time [s] |
 | ------------------- | ---------- | ----------- | --------- | ----------- | --------- | ---------- | ----------------- |---------------|